andycranston/ghpush/README.md

-# ghpush - A short expect script to simply the "git push origin master" step
+# ghpush - A short expect script to simplify the "git push origin master" step

 On UNIX/Linux when running the git command line: